 Please note, if you have a hamstring strain, this stretching technique may not be appropriate and is no substitute for diagnosis and treatment from a licensed physical therapist.
 If you’d like to speak with an expert manual physical therapist about your hamstring strain or tightness, you can do so for free by requesting a phone consultation here, or simply calling/texting us directly at: 512-693-8849.

 Overly tight hamstrings can lead to a variety of problems and can be involved in many common issues like low back pain, knee pain, and also be a precursor for a variety of injuries in these areas…. especially the stubborn, painful hamstring strain.

-So please check out this video showing a simple but very effective “Active Release” technique with a lacrosse ball that you can do on your own for tight hamstrings.
+So please check out this video for a simple, but very effective “Active Release” technique you can do on your own.
+You’ll use a lacrosse ball to help quickly release those tight hamstrings.
 Please leave your questions/comments at the bottom of this page.

-If you are dealing with tight hamstrings and would like to know how we can help, call us at 512-693-8849.
+If you are dealing with tight hamstrings and would like to know how we can help, call or text us at 512-693-8849.

 Hey guys!
 Jarod Carter with Carter Physiotherapy.

 This is a short video on a great way to loosen up the hamstring myofascial.
 A lot of people crank into stretches, but it would be less effective without any conservative loosening of the tissues.
 Sometimes, the foam rollers broad flat service isn’t quite good or deep enough to loosen tissues in specific spots.

 I recommend using a lacrosse ball.
 First, you sit on the lacrosse ball or a regular chair, a little bit of give to the surface if possible.
 You’re going to start high and go low.
 Basically, you’re going to put the ball into the hamstrings and sit up nice and tall.
 Second, you’re going to extend your legs forward with your toes pulled back.
 It puts tension in the fascia and tissues all the way through.